JodyPutra-dev/FreshFood/server/README.md

 ### Rotate API Key

+To rotate CLIENT_API_KEY:

 1. Generate new key: `openssl rand -hex 32`
-2. Update `.env` file
+2. Update server `.env` file with new CLIENT_API_KEY
 3. Restart server: `pm2 restart freshfood-server`
-4. Update API key in upload scripts/tools
+4. Update CLIENT_API_KEY in Android app (`gradle.properties` or `local.properties`)
+5. Rebuild and redeploy Android app

+**Note**: All Android app users will need to update to the new app version to continue receiving model updates.

 ### Backup Manifest